-The financial information contained in this Registration Document is based on the audited consolidated financial statements of Société Générale Group relating to the fiscal year ended 31 December 2021 prepared in accordance with the International Financial Reporting Standards ("IFRS") and the audited consolidated financial statements of Société Générale Group relating to the fiscal year ended 31 December 2022 prepared in accordance with the IFRS
+The financial information contained in this Registration Document is based on the audited consolidated financial statements of Société Générale Group relating to the fiscal year ended 31 December 2021 prepared in accordance with the International Financial Reporting Standards ("IFRS") and the audited consolidated financial statements of Société Générale Group relating to the fiscal year ended 31 December 2022 prepared in accordance with the IFRS as well as the unaudited consolidated interim financial statements of Société Générale Group as at 30 June 2023.

-The consolidated financial statements of Société Générale Group relating to the fiscal year ended 31 December 2021 and the consolidated financial statements of Société Générale Group relating to the fiscal year ended 31 December 2022 are hereby incorporated by reference into this Registration Document (please see "IV.
+The consolidated financial statements of Société Générale Group relating to the fiscal year ended 31 December 2021 and the consolidated financial statements of Société Générale Group relating to the fiscal year ended 31 December 2022 as well as the unaudited consolidated interim financial statements of Société Générale Group as at 30 June 2023 are hereby incorporated by reference into this Registration Document (please see "IV.
 INFORMATION INCORPORATED BY REFERENCE").